 Q: Does the school district have the authority to exceed the Florida Statutes with local policies?

 A: The school district must abide by the Florida Statutes regarding home education.
 A district may not enact policies that would apply additional requirements or ask for additional information that would make it more difficult for students to participate in home education.

-Florida law requires parents to keep their portfolio for TWO YEARS.
+Florida law requires parents to keep their portfolio

 Q: When should I turn in the portfolio to the district?